-The children illustrate Goldilocks visiting the three bears, then dictate sentences for you and your paraprofessional to write beneath their illustrations.
-Model and discuss leaving finger spaces between words as you write.
+Children draw pictures of Goldilocks visiting the three bears.
+They dictate sentences for you and your paraprofessional to write beneath their pictures.

-Encourage children who are ready to write their own sentences using scribble writing or inventive spelling.
+Encourage children who are ready to write their own sentences using scribble or inventive spelling.
 Ask them to read their sentences.
 Write what they say under their writing attempts.